Orville Freeman: Political career

 Freeman earned his LL.B. from the University of Minnesota Law School in 1946.
 He then practiced law in Minneapolis.
+Freeman also served as secretary (1946-1948) and chairman (1948-1950) of the newly formed Minnesota Democratic-Farmer-Labor Party, was a political aide to his college friend Humphrey, who was mayor of Minneapolis at the time, and managed Humphrey's successful 1948 campaign for the U.S. Senate.
 He ran unsuccessfully for attorney general of Minnesota in 1950 and for governor in 1952.

-Freeman was elected governor in 1954 and reelected in 1956 and 1958.
+Freeman was elected governor in 1954, becoming the state's first DFL governor, and reelected in 1956 and 1958.
 He took the unusual action of declaring martial law in the city of Albert Lea on December 11, 1959, to maintain law and order during a strike at the Wilson Packing Company.
 After 12 days, a federal court ruled that martial law was inappropriate.
 On November 13, 1955, Freeman was a guest on the variety show Toast of the Town, which was later called The Ed Sullivan Show.

-In July 1960, Freeman nominated U.S. Senator John F. Kennedy for president at the Democratic National Convention.
+In July 1960, Freeman nominated U.S. Senator John F. Kennedy for president at the 1960 Democratic National Convention.

 Following his defeat for reelection as governor in 1960, Freeman was appointed as U.S. Secretary of Agriculture by the newly elected President Kennedy, and he was retained in that post by President Lyndon B. Johnson.
 He served until January 21, 1969.